 Knowing what you are looking to gain from your trip will help you decide on a destination.
 A road trip is great, just because you have a day off and are looking for adventure, a weekend getaway because romance is on your mind, or a two-week trip to Bora Bora for relaxation, adventure, and romance.

 Gary and I met later in life, and we have both traveled to many places.
-He has been to places I have not, and I have been places he has not been.
-Then there are places that we have both been but not together.
+He has been to places I have not, and I have been to places he has not been.
+Then there are places that we have both been to but not together.

-When we plan a trip, we have the unique element of deciding if we will be going someplace new for both of us, or if I take him someplace that excited me when I visited, or do we go someplace that he wants to show me.
+When we plan a trip, we have the unique element of deciding if we will be going someplace new for both of us, if I take him someplace that excited me when I visited, or do we go someplace that he wants to show me.

 On some of our trips, I get to feel like the tour guide, and other times it’s like I have my own personal tour guide with me.